Compaction of Quasi One-Dimensional Elastoplastic Materials: References

-The cumulative length $L_n$ of the inserted wire after the $n$-th fold qualitatively collapses onto a master curve for different values of $R{/}r$, as shown in Fig.~\ref{Fig4}.
-The folds are initially independent of each other and $L_n {/}R$ grows linearly with $n$.
+The cumulative length $L_n$ of the inserted wire after the $n$-th segment qualitatively collapses onto a master curve for different values of $\Rr$ (Fig.\,\ref{Fig5}).
+The segments are initially independent of each other and $L_n{/}R$ grows linearly with $n$.
 The steps however become more correlated with increasing $n$, leading to a slower growth of $L_n{/}R$.
-From the scaling of $L$ and $N$ with $R{/}r$ [Eqs.~(\ref{Eq:L-scaling}) and (\ref{Eq:N-scaling})] one obtains the asymptotic scaling $L{/}R \,{\sim}\, N^{(D{-}1){/}\beta{\simeq}0.8}$, which is consistent with experiments (see inset).
-Starting from $\langle {\ell_1} \rangle{=}\frac{\ell_\text{max}}{2}$, the mean fold size at next steps can be estimated in terms of the accumulated wire length $L_n$ as
+A similar reduction of the slope has been recently observed for motor-driven viral packaging \cite{Keller16}.
+From the scaling of $\phi$ and $N$ with $\Rr$, one obtains the asymptotic scaling $L{/}R\,{\sim}\,N^{0.8}$, which is consistent with experiments [see Fig.\,\ref{Fig5}(inset)].
+Starting from $\langle{\ell_1}\rangle{=}\frac{\ell_\text{max}}{2}$, the mean segment size at next steps can be estimated in terms of $L_n$ as